Language with Vision: a Study on Grounded Word and Sentence Embeddings: Implementation Details

 \section{Implementation Details}

 We used the Microsoft COCO 2017 dataset \citep{lin2014microsoft} in our experiments.
 Each sample of this dataset includes a single image along with 5 different human-generated captions \citep{chen2015microsoft}.
 The whole dataset was divided into $118k$ train and $5k$ validation samples.
 We set the batch size to $256$ with each batch containing $256$ image vectors (of dimension 2048) along with one of their corresponding captions.
-Image vectors were extracted from the penultimate layer of pre-trained Inception-V3 \citep{szegedy2016rethinking}, based on ImageNet \citep{deng2009imagenet}.
+Image vectors were extracted from the penultimate layer of a pre-trained Inception-V3 CNN model \citep{szegedy2016rethinking}, based on ImageNet \citep{deng2009imagenet}.
 We set the dimension of the grounded embeddings (output of $M$) to $1024$, following \citet{shahmohammadi2021learning}.
 A one-layer $LSTM$ was applied with $2048$ units.
-We removed the punctuation marks from the captions and converted all words to lower case.
-Only the top $10k$ most frequent words in the captions we used and the rest were ignored.
-We trained the model for $20$ epochs with $5$ epochs tolerance early stopping, using the NAdam optimizer \citep{dozat2016incorporating} with a learning rate of $0.001$.
+We removed the punctuation marks from the captions and converted all words to lowercase.
+Only the top $10k$ most frequent words in the captions were used and the rest were ignored. {Reducing the number of processed words is a common practice in NLP, as many words occur rarely in the training corpus and therefore make a negligible contribution to the learning process.} We trained the model for $20$ epochs ($20$ iterations on the whole dataset) with $5$ epochs tolerance early stopping, using the NAdam optimizer \citep{dozat2016incorporating} with a learning rate of $0.001$. {Early stopping is a technique to prevent a model from overfitting to the training data by stopping the training process once the model's performance on a validation dataset stops improving.
+In our setup, we train the model until its validation score decreases for five consecutive epochs, after which the training process is halted using early stopping.}

-Both the pre-trained textual embedding $T_e$ and the Inception-V3 model are frozen during training.
-Two popular pre-trained textual word embeddings, GloVe ($crawl-300d-2.2M-cased$) and Fasttext ($crawl-300d-2M-SubW$), were used to initialize the embedding $T_e$.
+Both the pre-trained textual embedding $T_e$ and the Inception-V3 model are frozen --- weights are kept fixed --- during training.
+Two popular pre-trained textual word embeddings, GloVe ($crawl-300d-2.2M-cased$) and Fasttext ($crawl-300d-2M-SubW$), were used to initialize the embedding $T_e$. {Therefore, we generated two sets of grounded embeddings, one from Fasttext and one from GloVe.}